SAP/abap-to-json/docs/faq.md

 ## Is there a way to deserialize objects that have references to Interface?
 **Q**: I am using /ui2/cl_json to serialize an object that contains some reference attributes.
 These reference attributes are TYPE REF TO <Interface>.
 Upon deserialization, the references are not getting deserialized.
 Is there a way to deserialize objects that have references to Interface?

 **A**: Unfortunately - not.
 To deserialize an object, it shall be created.
-And how to create an instance of the interface without knowing the class?
+And how would you like to create an instance of the interface without knowing the class?
 It can not be done automatically.
 But you may try to [implement the deserialization logic by yourself](docs/advanced.md#jsonabap-serializationdeserialization-with-runtime-type-information).

+## Is it possible to have a defined order of fields in ABAP structures generated when deserializing into REF TO DATA fields?
+If it is possible to have the fields in the generated structure in the same order as they were in the JSON file?
+The order of fields in JSON and also in ABAP is undefined.
+It may happen that you will have two records of the same type in an array but with attributes serialized in different orders.
+What to do in this case?
+In general, the answer is – no (there is no way to configure it).
+Current alphabetical order gives at least some predefined output (but the result of name normalization and uniqueness check).

+If you want a specific order – just deserialize in a predefined structure, but not in REF TO DATA.
+Generating into REF TO DATA is always a bad choice (from a performance and type definition perspective).

+But there is not an easy way, in the latest releases of the class.
+If you still want to have a predefined sequence of the fields in generated structure, you may inherit the class, and prefill structure buffer (mt_struct_type) in your inherited class constructor.
+See method GENERATE_STRUCT for details.
+In this case, later deserialize/generate calls will use your structure type, but not one created with default logic.

+## Is it possible to display the currency amount (CURR fields) formatted in the JSON output based on the related currency (CUKY field)?
+No, there is no built-in support for currency fields.
+Potentially one can add it in a derived class, overwriting dump_int and restore_type methods, but I do not want to have it in by default, because of implementation complexity and performance penalty.

+Only single-field conversion exits are supported.